Ecosystem

 Researchers at PNNL study the ecosystems of soil, the plant–soil interface, extreme environments, biofilms, surface water, and dynamic subsurface environments where groundwater and river water mix.
 In every case, complex biogeochemical dynamics are in play.

-One such area of enhanced biogeochemical activity, not yet well understood, is the exchange of water between rivers and their surrounding subsurface environments—an area critical for watershed function.
-PNNL researchers are examining how these exchanges influence water quality, nutrient dynamics, and ecosystem health in river systems, beginning with studies along the local Columbia River corridor.
+A key area of focus is the exchange of water between rivers and their surrounding subsurface environments, which is critical for watershed function.
+PNNL researchers are examining how these exchanges influence water quality, nutrient dynamics, and ecosystem health in river systems, beginning with studies within the Yakima River basin.

 Increasing knowledge through detailed analysis

-Investigating intricate alliances of chemical, physical, hydrologic, and metabolic forces requires an array of genomic, mass spectrometric, computational, and chemical-probe technologies.
-Researchers make detailed analyses at the Environmental Molecular Sciences Laboratory, a DOE user facility located on the PNNL campus.
+Investigating complex alliances of chemical, physical, hydrologic, and metabolic forces requires an array of genomic, mass spectrometric, computational, and molecular-probe technologies.
+Researchers make detailed analyses at the Environmental Molecular Sciences Laboratory, a Department of Energy user facility located on the PNNL campus.

 As centers of biogeochemical interactivity, ecosystems have profound effects.
 Their primary living residents, bacteria and archaea, make up 60 percent of Earth’s biomass and account for most of its species diversity.
 Microbial systems generate 60 percent of respiration from terrestrial habitats, recycle elements and electrons, and prompt much of the planet’s biogeochemical change.
 PNNL researchers identify, measure, and model these ecosystems as they respond to perturbations, including cycles of wetting, drying, and warming.

-One of PNNL’s science focus areas is finding sentinel biomarkers in living soil systems to better understand microbiome responses to changing moisture.
-These changes have implications for the productivity and fertility of our nation’s lands.
+One of PNNL’s science focus areas is identifying sentinel biomarkers in living soil systems to better understand how microbiomes respond to changing moisture.
+These changes have implications for the productivity and fertility of soil.

 Across models and scales